Estimating Eigenenergies from Quantum Dynamics: A Unified Noise-Resilient Measurement-Driven Approach: Introduction

 In this paper, we introduce a new hybrid algorithm for finding ground state energies and other ground state properties based on the machinery of dynamic mode decomposition (DMD) \cite{Mezi2004ComparisonOS,Mezi2005SpectralPO,Rowley2009SpectralAO,schmid_2010,Mezi2013AnalysisOF}.
 DMD processes snapshots of a dynamical system to identify the principal oscillating modes and constructs an efficient representation of the full dynamical trajectory.
 To apply DMD to a quantum system, where we do not have access to the full state vector, we use a vector of time-delayed measured observables as a proxy.
 In particular, the oscillating modes of a quantum system are its energy eigenstates: if we use expectation values of the time evolution operator as the observables, we expect DMD to return the ground state energy of the system.
 We name this method observable dynamic mode decomposition (ODMD).
 By fully exploiting real-time data from quantum hardware, our approach introduces a unified eigensolver framework that preserves the salient features of different classes of approaches, including variational convergence, compactness, and noise resilience.

-Similar to state-of-the-art approaches such as VQPE and QCELS, ODMD only requires matrix elements of the time evolution operator, computed using state overlaps, and at most one ancilla to find the ground state energy.
-However, ODMD overcomes some limitations of those approaches and other hybrid algorithms.
-The classical portion of our algorithm involves a least-squares (LS) problem rather than a generalized eigenvalue problem, improving conditioning and stability against perturbative noise.
-Meanwhile, ODMD converges to the ground state without needing a reference state that possesses a large ground state overlap.
-Other benefits of ODMD include the ability to use only the real parts of the overlap matrix elements, thus reducing the number of shots by half.
-Furthermore, our method progressively updates the ground state estimate with the addition of each new matrix element, so resources can be utilized efficiently to achieve the desired level of precision.
+Similar to state-of-the-art approaches such as VQPE and QCELS, ODMD only requires matrix elements of the time evolution operator, computed via state overlaps, and at most one ancilla qubit to find the ground state energy.
+However, ODMD can overcome some limitations of those approaches and other hybrid algorithms.
+On the one hand, in contrast to subspace projection techniques such as VQPE, the classical portion of our algorithm involves a least-squares (LS) problem rather than a generalized eigenvalue problem, improving conditioning and stability against perturbative noise.
+More importantly, ODMD can be formulated as a functional subspace method applied to the space of observables in our setting.
+This connection can be established via Koopman operator analysis~\cite{Koopman1931HamiltonianSA,Koopman1932,BruntonKutz2015,BruntonKutz2016,Arabi2017}, which allows us to further generalize ODMD to a multi-observable framework for far more efficient excited state computation.